 Owensboro is a larger medium-sized city located in the state of Kentucky.
 With a population of 59,042 people and 19 constituent neighborhoods, Owensboro is the fourth largest community in Kentucky.

-Owensboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Owensboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Owensboro is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Owensboro who work in office and administrative support (13.60%), sales jobs (11.10%), and food service (8.67%).
+There are especially a lot of people living in Owensboro who work in office and administrative support (13.42%), sales jobs (11.67%), and food service (9.43%).

 The most common language spoken in Owensboro is English.
 Other important languages spoken here include Spanish and German.